Header photo credit: Ophelia Lau

 Candied winter-melon mash?
 The filling of wife cakes may sound unappealing, but trust us when we say that wife cakes are delicious, especially fresh out of the oven.
 Combined with glutinous rice flour, the filling is soft yet chewy (almost like mochi) and pairs perfectly with the flaky pastry crust.

 The intriguing name has many legends surrounding its origin.
 Some say there was an old man who fell ill to a disease in Imperial China, and his daughter-in-law sold herself as a slave in exchange for money to treat him.
-The husband hence created these pastries and sold them on the streets in memory of his wife.
+The husband then created these pastries and sold them on the street in memory of his wife.

 My favourite legend involves a wife so lazy that she refused to cook for herself.
 Her husband had to be away on a business trip and there was no one to feed her, so he made a winter-melon-paste pastry with a large hole in the middle to hang around his wife’s neck.
 Tragically, the wife starved to death because she did not turn her head around to eat the rest of the pastry...